mickielreid/OracleAssignment1/README.md

-#My Oracle Assignment 1 Questions and Answers
+# My Oracle Assignment 1 Questions and Answers

 > They are Corrent I got an A for this Assignment

 1. List the name of each officer who has reported more than the average number of crimes officers have reported.

-2. List the names of all criminals who have committed less than average number of crimes and aren’t listed as violent offenders.
+2. List the names of all criminals who have committed less than average number of crimes and arenâ€™t listed as violent offenders.

 3. List appeal information for each appeal that has a less than average number of days between the filing and hearing dates.